AKI Partner Organization-Bam Animal Clinics Uganda

-Prior to becoming an AKI Partner, in 2019, we awarded Bam Animal Clinics an AKI Africa-Based Animal Welfare Organization Grant to train donkey owners in Kween District in the Eastern region of Uganda how to make sisal sack saddles to protect donkeys from wounds caused by poor or no harnessing.
+Prior to becoming an AKI Partner, in 2019, Bam Animal Clinics was a 2019 AKI Africa-Based Animal Welfare Organization Grant Recipient.
+For their grant project, Bam trained donkey owners in Kween district in the Eastern region of Uganda to make sisal sack saddles to protect donkeys from wounds caused by poorly made or no saddles.

 In Kween district, donkeys are a major source of transportation of food, fire wood, and water.
 The district is very hilly and has a very poor road network.
 Quite often, women are the major users of donkeys, since they are usually in charge of harvesting and getting fire wood and water.

-Veterinary services are available mainly in the larger centers; the rural areas are less well serviced and vet care is considered too expensive.
+Veterinary services are available mainly in the larger centers; the rural areas are less well serviced and vet care is considered too expensive for most donkey owners.

-Bam Animal Clinics is addressing the poor harnessing, the lack of veterinary services, and the ejao trade through sisal saddle pack training courses (like the one funded with the 2019 AKI grant, pictures below), through mobile donkey vet clinics, and community humane education/donkey care.
-We look forward to supporting this work and helping Bam Animal Clinics to expand their services and grow their organization!
+Bam Animal Clinics is addressing the poor saddling practices, the lack of veterinary services, and the ejao trade through sisal saddle pack training courses (like the one funded with the 2019 AKI grant, pictures below), through mobile donkey vet clinics, and community humane education/donkey care.
+We look forward to supporting this work and helping Bam Animal Clinics expand their services and grow their organization!

 Wondering what Bam Animal Clinics means?
 David Balondemu, Founder & Director, explains:

 Bam comes from Bamu meaning United in our local language, but because during registration we found someone else had registered the same name, we cut off the ‘U’ still to keep it relevant with our original meaning.
-Clinics of course means that we have spay/neuter and other clinics, including donkey clinics.
+Clinics of course means that we have spay/neuter and other clinics, including donkey clinics...therefore, Bam Animal Clinics.

 When Bam Animal Clinics trained donkey owners to make sisal sack saddles, they noticed that many of the donkeys needed wound treatment, hoof trimming, and other basic care, so they returned in October 2019 to hold a vet clinic (pictures below).
 On their way to Kween district for the donkey clinic, they saw a poorly loaded donkey, clearly suffering, with a too-heavy load.
 They stopped to help the donkey, explained to the owner how to properly load the donkey, donated a sisal sack saddle, and reloaded the donkey properly (1st picture below).